acg/har/README.md

 The har(1) program is a little hack aimed at a [problem with tar archives](http://en.wikipedia.org/wiki/Tar_%28file_format%29#Random_access).

-Like tar, har bundles a directory in the filesystem into a single archive file.
+Like tar, har bundles a directory tree into a single archive file.
 Unlike tar, any file, directory listing or attribute can be extracted from a large har archive in constant time, using constant memory, without waiting for wasteful disk reads.
 This is possible because a har archive is just a [cdb](http://cr.yp.to/cdb.html).

 A har archive is also referred to as a "harball."

-The name "har" comes from "Hashed ARchive".
+The name "HAR" stands for "H-ashed AR-chive".

 The inspiration for har was Matthew Story's [d2cdb](https://github.com/matthewstory/d2cdb).
 Some of the code in har bears a striking resemblance to d2cdb, and they both happen to be [54 line shell scripts](http://54lines.com/).
 Let's hear it for Matt.
 Cheerio, my good man.